simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 My role
 </h6>

-I worked with the team to draft FIREAWARE business plan, conducted UX research and created UI/UX design.
-I collaborated with another designer to create the fire prediction and interactive experience on the app and collaborated with two developers with visualization map and AI prediction model.
+As a leader within the team, I played a pivotal role in not only contributing to the drafting of the FIREAWARE business plan but also in leading the UX research and UX/UI design efforts.
+I provided guidance and collaboration to another designer in creating the fire prediction and interactive features of the app, while simultaneously leading and coordinating the work of two developers on the visualization map and AI prediction model.

 We invested about 12 hours on the project in two days.